10 Useful Products for Growing, Preserving and Cooking With Herbs

 We tested this indoor herb garden at the office, and now it’s our favorite coworker.

 While it's tempting to throw all of your produce in the veggie drawer, that can cut the shelf-life of your food in half.
 Some refrigerated items, such as asparagus, actually need to stand up in a cup of water like a bouquet of flowers.
 This method keeps the stems crisper longer, and many herbs need this vertical treatment, too.
 Keeping herbs watered and upright can help them stay fresh for up to two weeks!
 This herb preserver is the perfect size for storing multiple herbs together and can fit in most refrigerator door shelves along with your condiments.

 One of our favorite ways to save herbs is freezing them with butter or olive oil to use in skillet cooking later.
 You can use an ice cube tray from the dollar store to create little herbed starter blocks, but if you don’t have a lot of freezer space, the Chef'n SpiceCube Herb Freezer Tray is a lot better for storage.
 It features four different compartments plus a lid to keep different herbs separated.
 And the tray is stackable so you can buy multiple trays to store large batches of herbs easily.

 Chopping teeny, tiny sprigs is maddening.
-(I’d rather chop 20 onions, weeping and all.)
 Cut cooking prep time with a pair of herb scissors.
 These nifty shears feature five blades to instantly slice through herbs and greens for cooking and garnishing.
-And at less than $15, they’re easily worth the investment.
+And at less than $20, they’re easily worth the investment.

-While you could use ice pop sticks as plant markers, we are absolutely swooning over these golden beauties.
-The brass markers from New York City designer Ariana Ost are handmade from actual herbs by casting them in brass.
+While you could use ice pop sticks as plant markers, we're swooning over these golden beauties.
+The brass markers from designer Ariana Ost are handmade from actual herbs by casting them in brass.
 If gardening is big in your family, these would make a lovely heirloom.